-The home is repaired to the lender’s satisfaction, and no work needs to be done prior to closing.
-Keep in mind that not all lenders will do a loan with a repair escrow, and repair costs usually can’t go much above $1,000.
-Check with my network of lenders to see if they can open a repair escrow loan for you.
+This option means the home is repaired to the lender’s satisfaction, and no work needs to be done prior to closing.
+But, keep in mind that not all lenders will do a loan with a repair escrow, and repair costs usually can’t go much above $1,000.

-FHA 203k loan: Buy and repair a home with one loan
+FHA 203k loan: Buy & repair a home with one loan

 Hands down, the best program to buy a home and make repairs is the FHA 203k loan.
 You get bids for the repair work and the repairs are made after closing.
 What’s best is that you end up with one FHA loan with a low mortgage rate.

-You can even do cosmetic fixes with this loan, at the same time that you are bringing the home up to FHA minimum standards.
-You can do up to about $31,000 in repair work with this great loan program.
-Check FHA 203k rates and see if you qualify.
+An FHA 203k loan even allows borrowers to make cosmetic fixes to the home while bringing the home up to FHA minimum standards.
+This loan program allows up to about $31,000 in repair work with this great loan program.

 If there are no solutions

 If you’ve attempted all the above solutions and nothing has worked, it may be time to look at other homes.
 You can most likely withdraw your agreement to buy the home.
 Purchase agreements typically allow for the buyer to back out due to property deficiencies without losing their earnest money.

 The FHA minimum property standards are there for a reason: to keep you from buying a lemon.
 The Federal Housing Administration’s FHA loan program was created to provide safe and long-term housing for home buyers and the appraisal FHA process is designed to make sure the value of the home is consistent with the loan amounts — and not a house you will regret buying later.